wangd12rpi/FinLoRA/rebuttal/Ff4b.md

 We trained three new LoRA adapters (rank 8, 8-bit) by merging the training sets within each original task category and running concurrent multi-task fine-tuning.

 Before fine-tuning we balanced every category.
-When one dataset was much larger than the rest we performed random under-sampling.
-When a dataset was much smaller we duplicated its samples to achieve random over-sampling.
+For smaller datasets we duplicated its samples to achieve random over-sampling.
 Final sample counts will be provided in the supplementary materials of the camera-ready version.

 We also introduced a three-shot prompting baseline.